 Before you start building tests in Blackboard, we advise that:

-- You write your questions with feedback into a fully spell-checked text document (for example, in Notepad or Textedit) and save as a .txt file.
+- You write your questions with feedback into a fully spell-checked text document (for example, in Notepad or TextEdit) and save it as a .txt file.
 This will ensure that no unexpected formatting appears within the Blackboard system that might inadvertently reveal answers.

 - You create useful and informative feedback for students.
 To learn more about the learning value of good feedback, watch the following video: